 If you’re a driver, you’ve probably heard that there will be a shift to a new ERP 2.0 system as the existing system has been around for 25 years and it’s time to retire.
 It will be replaced by a new Global Navigation Satellite System (GNSS)-based ERP 2.0 system.

-As such, all Singapore-registered vehicles will need to replace their In-Vehicle Unit (IU) with a new On-Board Unit (OBU).
+You should have already gotten a new On-Board Unit (OBU).
+It replaces the old In-Vehicle Unit (IU).
 The replacement started with fleet vehicles on 1 Nov 2023 and there will be progressive installation for all other vehicles.

 Vehicle owners will get a notification (by email/SMS and letter) from LTA to book their installation appointment.
 For a free installation, you have to complete it within the 2 months given, so don’t delay!
-You can check if your vehicle is eligible for a free OBU installation here
+If you haven’t, you can check if your vehicle is eligible for a free OBU installation here.

 The entire OBU replacement is expected to be completed by the end of 2025.